Lavender Menace

 The clothed lesbian body as a tool of resistance, the sapphic significance of purple, and the making of the modern-day femme

 To celebrate lesbian visibility week this year, I decided to explore the origins of the phrase ‘Lavender Menace’, originally a derogatory term used against lesbians during the feminist movement and reclaimed by a group of radical lesbian feminists in the 1970s.
 I am particularly interested in the use of the colour purple and flower imagery like lavender and violets as signifiers of queer, but more specifically sapphic, identities.
 I am also interested in how these symbols function to inform, or are reflected in, modern-day lesbian fashion trends, particularly that of the ‘femme’ lesbian, whose visibility in the queer community is often less visible.
-I was recently lucky enough to access Eleanor Medhurst’s fascinating lecture from the Vagina Museum, ‘Dressing Dykes: A History of Lesbian Fashion’ promoting her new book, ‘Unsuitable: A History of Lesbian Fashion’, which further inspired my interest in this topic.
+I was recently lucky enough to access Eleanor Medhurst’s fascinating lecture from the Feminist Lecture Programme ‘Dressing Dykes: A History of Lesbian Fashion’ promoting her new book, ‘Unsuitable: A History of Lesbian Fashion’, which further inspired my interest in this topic.
 I have always been interested in the use of clothing as a tool of resistance, and the Lavender Menace’s origin story is a particularly impressive example.

 Image of a lavender zine, printed with hearts and leaves and the text "Lesbian Love"